Local Hacks for the Holidays

 Welcome guests to your home with the classic scent of North Carolina, thanks to the Greenleaf Magnolia Aroma Decor Diffuser Oil at Morgan Imports in the Brightleaf district.

-Stumped on what to cook?
-Head a few doors down to Parker and Otis and pick up the latest cookbooks from North Carolina chefs like Vivian Howard, Ashley Christensen, and Katie Button.
 Parker and Otis’ sister shop, Chet Miller (pictured above), overflows with carefully curated home décor items and gifts.
-Choose delicate champagne coupes and crystal wine glasses, intricately designed china, and thank you notes for your guests that declare “Durham is awesome”.
+Choose from delicate champagne coupes and crystal wine glasses, intricately designed china, and thank you notes for your guests that declare “Durham is awesome.”

 Span international boundaries wherever you call home by purchasing hand-sourced, sustainable crafted wares at One World Market; your purchase will undoubtedly keep the circle of gratitude open this season.